NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.3 Integrating Easy Tables with Xamarin.Forms (GET Request) /README.md

 }
 ```

+If you are stuck have a look at the completed project for this section.

 ### Extra Learning Resources
 * [Using App Service with Xamarin by Microsoft](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-dotnet-how-to-use-client-library/)
 * [Using App Service with Xamarin by Xamarin - Outdated but good to understand](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/)